-Virtual Persistent Memory (vPMEM) is an enhancement of IBM's advanced virtualization platform (PowerVM) introduced with the Power 9 family and continued in the Power 10 family.
+Virtual Persistent Memory (vPMEM) is an enhancement of IBM's advanced virtualization platform (PowerVM) introduced with the Power9 family and continued in the Power10 family.

-It introduces the ability to configure persistent volumes using the conventional DRAM memory modules available in every IBM Power9 Systems.
-Consequently, no special or additional hardware components are required.
+With vPMEM, you can configure persistent volumes by using the conventional DRAM memory modules available in every IBM Power9 Systems.
+Therefore, no special or additional hardware components are required.

-Since vPMEM is built on DRAM technology, it has the same performance characteristics as DRAM, which enables IBM Power9 user to significantly speed up restarts of SAP HANA during planned maintenance as well as unplanned outages, without compromising performance in production. vPMEM volumes are managed on the system Hardware Management Console (HMC).
+Because vPMEM is built on DRAM technology, it has the same performance characteristics as DRAM.
+The vPMEM enhancement on IBM Power9 enables faster restarts of SAP HANA during planned maintenance and during unplanned outages, without compromising performance in production.
+The vPMEM volumes are managed on the system Hardware Management Console (HMC).
 They are defined per LPAR and are not directly sharable or transferable to other LPARs.

-The SAP HANA database has been intelligently designed where it identifies the presence of Persistent Memory and stores its Main table fragment of columnar store in vPMEM and Delta fragment, Row Store in DRAM.
-As main data fragment represents 95% of database data which is now stored in Persistent Memory, this leads to significantly less time loading data from traditional persistent storage into memory every time HANA is restarted or server is rebooted.
-Now HANA doesn't have to wait for data to be loaded into memory as most of the data is already in the memory.
-This enables rapid restart and recovery times immediately with full performance benefits of SAP HANA.
-The benefits of vPMEM are:
+The SAP HANA database is designed to identify the presence of Persistent Memory and store its Main table fragment of columnar data in vPMEM and store Delta fragment, Row Store in DRAM.
+The main data fragment is stored in vPMEM and represents 95% of the database data.
+Because the data is stored in vPMEM, it takes less time to load data when SAP HANA is restarted or the server is rebooted.
+Therefore, SAP HANA does not have to wait for data to be loaded into memory because most of the data is already in the memory.
+This enables rapid restart and recovery times with full performance benefits of SAP HANA.
+The use of vPMEM includes the following benefits:

-► Faster Restart
+Faster Restart

-With the improved reliability of IBM Power, hardware issues are seldom the reason for SAP HANA restarts, Instead, having the ability to have persistent memory available to decrease restart time of the database improves your availability by reducing the amount of time required to do planned maintenance work like HANA related patching, upgrades, OS related patching, upgrades or unplanned outages related to HANA or the OS.
+With the improved reliability of IBM Power, hardware issues are seldom the reason for SAP HANA restarts.
+Instead, the use of persistent memory can decrease the restart time of the database.
+The faster restart can improve your availability by reducing the amount of time required to do planned maintenance such as patches, upgrades.
+The faster restart can also reduce the time to recover from unplanned outages.

-► Faster Shutdown
+Faster Shutdown

-This is also very important aspect to help manage your maintenance window, allowing you to bring down the environments fast to perform the maintenance work and then restart the environments as fast as possible to reduce the business impact.
+This is also an important aspect to help manage your maintenance window.
+You can bring down the environments more quickly to perform the maintenance work and then restart the environments quickly to reduce the business impact.